kfrn/reel-time/README.md

 Input the characteristics of your audio tapes—audio config, tape thickness, recording speed, and quantity—to determine their duration.

 **reel time** is multilingual:
-🇫🇷 Disponible en français et italien aussi!
+🇫🇷 Disponible aussi en français et italien!
-🇮🇹 Disponibile in italiano e francese anche!
+🇮🇹 Disponibile anche in italiano e francese!

 **reel time** is inspired by open-source preservation tools like [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/), [Cable Bible](https://amiaopensource.github.io/cable-bible/), and [SourceCaster](https://datapraxis.github.io/sourcecaster/), and of course also the [Open Reel Audio Duration Calculator](https://www.avpreserve.com/open-reel-audio-duration-calculator/) spreadsheet by Joshua Ranger of [AVPreserve](https://www.avpreserve.com/).